4lex4/scantailor-advanced/README.md

     * Separate highlighting for selection leader in thumbnails.
     * Navigating between selected pages.
       Use **`Shift+PgUp/Q`** and **`Shift+PgDown/W`** to navigate between selected pages.

+  * Added options in the settings to manage the quality and size of thumbnails.

   * Fixed other bugs of official, Enhanced and Featured versions and made lots of other improvements.